ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 traefik                               	LoadBalancer   	10.152.183.135	192.168.0.151	80:31662/TCP,443:30850/TCP	4d19h
 ```

-- Brilliant our Traefik Proxy has claimed the IP
+Brilliant our Traefik Proxy has claimed the ip.

 What you see is the `traefik` service with the `TYPE LoadBalancer` and it has claimed the `Metallb IP` that we assigned.
 A `CLUSTER-IP` is only accessible inside Kubernetes.
 So now with Metallb and Traefik we have built a bridge between the outside world and our internal Kubernetes world.
 Traefik comes with some self discovery magic in the form of [providers](https://doc.traefik.io/traefik/providers/overview/) which allows Traefik to query `provider` APIs to find relevant information about routing and then dynamically update the routes.

-Hopefully you should be able to access your dashboard at the FQDN (fully qualified domain name) you set e.g. `traefik.pangarabbit.com`
+Hopefully you should be able to access your dashboard at the FQDN (fully qualified domain name) e.g. `traefik.pangarabbit.com`

 #### Further reading | Traefik